abhilashakulkarni27-prog/Shrink-or-sink-/read_me.txt

 After all this to make the model even smaller I did quantisation to 8 bit int, it decreased  the accuracy around 1.5 percent but size decreased immensly

+I got an accuracy of  0.696875 and model size is 64 kb

 This is my final quantised model